apple1417/apple1417.dev/_posts/2024-02-24-native-python-sqlite.md

 different toolchains at once, and could not come up with a way to get it to do this for me - it'd just be wrong to require LLVM if you're compiling the rest of the project with MinGW.

 So what's my actual solution?
-Unfortuantly, the best I came up with was just compiling from it as a shared library from scratch, and then completely ignoring the dll.
+Unfortunately, the best I came up with was just compiling from it as a shared library from scratch, and then completely ignoring the dll.

 ```cmake